MattiaPandolfoVR/MetaPhage/README.md

 Specifies the taxonomic rank to analyze (default is `S`).
 Options are `D`, `P`, `C`, `O`, `F`, `G`, and `S`.
 Each classification at this specified rank will receive an estimated number of reads belonging to that rank after abundance estimation.

-### `--skip_metaspades`
+### `--skip_metaviralspades`

-Specify whether to perform the assembly with metaSPAdes or not.
+(Boolean) Specify whether to perform the assembly with metaViralSPAdes or not.
 Default is `false`.

 ### `--skip_megahit`

-Specify whether to perform the assembly with MEGAHIT or not.
+(Boolean) Specify whether to perform the assembly with MEGAHIT or not.
+Default is `true`.

+### `--skip_metaquast`

+(Boolean) Specify whether to perform the assembly evaluation with metaQUAST or not.
 Default is `false`.

-### `--skip_quast`
+### `--skip_mining`

-Specify whether to perform the assembly evaluation with QUAST or not.
+(Boolean) Specify whether to perform the phage mining steps or not, using all of the implemented tools (VIBRANT, phigaro, VirSorter, VirFinder).
 Default is `false`.
+If you want to exclude a single or multiple tools from this step, use the specific skip parameter instead.

 ### `--skip_vibrant`

-Specify whether to perform the phage mining with VIBRANT or not.
+(Boolean) Specify whether to perform the phage mining with VIBRANT or not.
 Default is `false`.

 ### `--mod_vibrant`